Drive from Osaka! Itinerary for 2 days and 1 night to visit the ume (plum) grove in Tsukigase, Nara

 ![[ Undefined: coursed-title-plain ]](/lsc/upfile/spot/0001/0108/10108_1_l.jpg)

 Mount Wakakusa is a triple-layered mountain covered in grass.
 From its 342-meter-high summit, visitors can enjoy a typical view of Nara, which includes Todaiji Temple, Nara Park, Nara City, and Mt.
 Ikoma.
-Sunsets and night views,recognized as one of Japan's three most beautiful nightscapes, are also worth experiencing.
+Sunsets and night views, recognized as one of Japan's three most beautiful nightscapes, are also worth experiencing.
 The summit is accessible by a toll road for cars or on foot.

 In recent years, many tourists have been watching the sunset from the base of Mount Wakakusa, which is within walking distance of Todaiji Temple and Kasuga Taishashrine.
-One of the most famous events is the annual "Yamayaki," during which vast brushwood on the mountainside is burned.
+One of the most famous events is the annual "Yamayaki," during which vast brushwood on the mountainside is set on fire.
 The spectacular sight of the fire blazing into the night sky truly deserves the title of a festival of fire.

 Kitamachi